crmkonsulterna/PPConnecotrs/Verified/Intro.md

 ```

 ## Actions available
-The connector supports the following operations:
+The connector supports the following actions:
 * `Generate security token`: Generates an authentication Token from the Verified API.
 * `Get company by id`: Gets the Company Information of a given company.
 * `Get all envelope recipients`: Gets all recipients of a given envelope.